etternagame/NodeMultiEtt/README.md

 #### error
-The optional error property MAY be a string which describes the error.
-No payload should be sent if an error is sent.
+The optional error property MAY be present, and if it is a true boolean the payload should describe the error. payload.msg should be a desscriptive error message, and payload.code the error code.

 #### id
 unique message id present in messages sent from the client.